 But, with the right setup and substrate you can do it – read on to find out how!

 This page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💚 Thank you for helping to support the tribe!

-I love terrariums for all their diversity, but cacti and terrariums generally aren’t a good fit.
-After all, the great qualities of a terrarium that allow us to grow tropical plants, work against us when we try to grow arid plants.
+I love terrariums for all their diversity, but cacti and closed containers are a recipe for disaster.
+After all, the great qualities of a true terrarium that allow us to grow tropical plants, work against us when we try to grow arid plants.

 - Water Retention – Part of creating a healthy water cycle in a terrarium involves retaining an adequate level of moisture in the substrate or foundation.
 Cacti on the other hand – though they do actually like water – will quickly rot in a soggy substrate.

 - Drainage – To counter excess water retention in the substrate, cacti need excellent drainage.
 A drainage layer is a big help here, but then a drainage layer full of water can cause problems by wicking up into the substrate, or just through passively generating more humidity.

 - Airflow – Part of keeping cacti dry is the constant airflow they’re subjected to in their natural environment.
 Most terrarium containers block airflow to a large degree, and so this can be a big problem when combined with the added humidity.

 So, is a cactus terrarium a good idea?
 Well, probably not in the strict definition of a terrarium, but with an open terrarium and the right approach we can absolutely make a gorgeous and functional piece of natural art.